Cole Hamels: Personal life

+The Hamelses formed the Hamels Foundation in 2009 as a non-profit with a mission of uplifting the lives of children, families, and communities across the globe through the power of education.
+The Hamels Foundation funded childhood programs in Philadelphia and Africa.
+After he resigned from the organization in 2021, it was re-named as "Uplift Malawi" with a new focus on building sustainable schools in Malawi.

-In 2017, Hamels and his wife donated their 32,000 sqft Missouri mansion, valued at an estimated $10 million, to Camp Barnabas, a Christian charity that runs camps for children with special needs and chronic illnesses.
+In 2017, the Hamelses donated their 32,000 sqft Missouri home, valued at an estimated $10 million, to Camp Barnabas, a Christian charity that runs camps for children with special needs and chronic illnesses.
 Hamels said in a statement, "There are tons of amazing charities in Southwest Missouri.
 Out of all of these, Barnabas really pulled on our heartstrings.
 Seeing the faces, hearing the laughter, reading the stories of the kids they serve; there is truly nothing like it.
 Barnabas makes dreams come true, and we felt called to help them in a big way."

+Hamels and his wife officially divorced in 2024.